 This is the part of the module where things get a little technical.
-I'm going to keep it as straightforward as possible - but please do ask in the Facebook group if you have questions or if anything is unclear.
+I'm going to keep it as straightforward as possible - but please do ask on Facebook in the Aliventures Club if you get stuck.

 A domain name is the address of your website.
 You might also hear it called your "URL".
 It will be made up of two parts: